-These days, the term "vintage" has become an ever-present element in interior design, ranging from aesthetic influences to physical pieces passed down through generations.
 Contemporary style, in particular, has played a major role in the preservation of vintage decor by setting a precedent for a seamless integration between the old and the new.
 These days, we're finding that many homeowners and renters alike are incorporating vintage pieces into their living rooms.

 Video of the Day

-If you're looking to dip your toes into vintage design, start small in your living space with a statement piece or two, like Lynda Gardener did in this Scandi-farmhouse cottage.
-The old-fashioned wood-burning stove and the picture ledge above the sectional sofa displaying an assortment of black-and-white photos and oil paintings elude to a storied past.
+If you're looking to dip your toes into vintage design, start small in your living space with a statement piece or two, like Lynda Gardener did in this Scandi-meets-farmhouse cottage.
+The old-fashioned wood-burning stove and the picture ledge above the sectional sofa, displaying an assortment of black-and-white photos and oil paintings, elude to a storied past.
 The linen lanterns, an abundance of accent pillows, and sheepskin throws are essential to nailing the art of hygge.

 Fine leather furniture is always a good investment, but make sure the pieces you buy are high-quality to ensure that it pays off.
 These vintage accent chairs selected by Katie Hodges really make the living room design — adding the perfect old-school touch to the cool Spanish-deco-inspired space.

-Built in 1905, this historic home is bursting with vintage charm.
+This historic home built in 1905 is bursting with vintage charm.
 The team over at Jean Stoffer Design did a masterful job renovating the property, as evidenced by the stunning living room.
-Traditional pieces of home decor — such as a pair of tight back sofas, a grand piano, and a leather club chair, to name a few — are plentiful in this space, blending in seamlessly with the classic architectural features.
+Traditional pieces of home decor — such as a pair of tight-back sofas, a grand piano, and a leather club chair, to name a few — are plentiful in this space, and blend in seamlessly with the classic architectural features.

 Leave it to this farmhouse living room by Diana Marie Home to serve us with a major dose of design inspiration.
-From the exposed rustic wood ceiling to the white shiplap walls to the blackened steel candelabra to the "Antique Sale" sign hanging behind an assortment of collectibles, every element in this space is an ode to country living.
+From the exposed wood beam ceiling to the shiplap walls to the blackened steel candelabra chandelier to the "Antique Sale" sign hanging behind an assortment of collectibles, every element in this space is an ode to country living.
 The all-white color scheme really allows the rustic wood ceiling to take center stage.

 Hats off to Alisa from A Glass of Bovino for her Hollywood glam living room.
 By sticking to a reserved background (note the white walls), she was able to introduce playful pops of color and pattern by way of art and accessories throughout the beautifully appointed space.

 When designing a vintage-style living room with Southwestern roots, don't sleep on bold colors — namely anything that ranges from orange to green.
-This warm and inviting scene by The Hearnes is no exception.
-The emerald green wall makes a picture-perfect backdrop for a brown leather sofa and weathered wood finishes.
+This warm and inviting scene by The Hearnes shows us how it's done.
+The emerald green wall paint makes a picture-perfect backdrop for the brown leather sofa and weathered wood finishes.
 The brightly patterned textiles (such as the accent pillows, throw blanket, and area rug) punctuate the scene beautifully.

 Consider this stunning setup midcentury modern style in a nutshell.
 Wood-paneled walls infuse the room with a wealth of warmth while the jewel-toned velvet sofa offers a tactile layer that's equal parts comfortable and swoon-worthy.
 Bring it all together with a vintage paper lantern, much like the one spotted in the corner, for a positively chic finish.